-Harris was also a speaker at 2008 International Conference on Climate Change.
+Harris a speaker at Heartland Institute's first International Conference on Climate Change (ICCC1) in New York.
 In his speech, Harris discussed “information sharing” and “coordinated local activism” for climate change skeptics.
 See video of his presentation below:

 The International Climate Science Coalition

 The ICSC regularly publishes information denying the theory of anthropogenic (man-made) global warming.
-Its science and policy advisory boards are filled with climate change skeptics, including Tim Ball, David Bellamy, Scott Armstrong, Vincent Gray, Kesten Green, Chris de Freitas and Nils-Axel Morner.
+Its science and policy advisory boards are staffed by many well-known climate change deniers including:

 High Park Group

-His by-line in some Canada Free Press articles was misleading, calling him “a mechanical engineer and Executive Director of the Natural Resources Stewardship Project."
-But in articles published in the Windsor Star, Vancouver Sun, the Hawaii Reporter and even another in Canada Free Press, Harris is listed as “a mechanical engineer and Ottawa director of High Park Group, a public affairs and public policy company."
+His by-line in some Canada Free Press articles, called him “a mechanical engineer and Executive Director of the Natural Resources Stewardship Project,” not mentioning his HPG affiliation.
+But in articles published in the Windsor Star, Vancouver Sun, the Hawaii Reporter and even another in Canada Free Press, Harris is listed as “a mechanical engineer and Ottawa director of High Park Group, a public affairs and public policy company.” , , , ,

 The Natural Resource Stewardship Project (NRSP)

 Two of the three directors on the board of the Natural Resources Stewardship Project were also senior executives of the High Park Advocacy Group, a Toronto-based lobby firm that specializes in “energy, environment and ethics.”

 The NRSP was also home to the prolific climate change skeptic Dr. Tim Ball.

 According to a search of Google Scholar, Tom Harris has not published any articles in peer-reviewed journals.